Fernando144ft/My-Work-Repo/README.md

 Click the link to see the progress ^^^

 ### LinkedIn Learning
+These certification are not as influential as CompTIA, CCIP/US, or CCNA but are still valid.
 <!-- Formatting <a href = "">
       <!-add hyphens-> <img src = "" style = "width:20%; height:auto;"/> </a>-->